hifiwi-fi/breadcrum.net/README.md

 Breadcrum is a swiss army knife for the web.
 It combines a few ideas together:

 - Bookmarking storage and organization.
 This is the primary 'atom' of the service.
 Everything hangs off of saving a 'bookmark' of a URL.
-It should replcae my useage of pinboard.
+Its probably one of the most basic CRUD app concepts, so it shouldn't be too difficult to acheive.-
-- Content archival.
-Instead of saving a janky web page archive, breacrum saves the 'reader mode' view of a webpage, as well as images it can find.
-Shortcuts to stash and retrieve copies in http://archive.today will also be provided.
+- Lightweight content archival.
+Breacrum saves the 'reader mode' view of a webpage, as well as images it can find.
+Image archival requires a paid account.
+Full text archival provides a more automatic and completel solution to messy hand-organized titles, descriptions and tags.
+- Shortcuts to stash and retrieve copies in http://archive.today will also be provided via http://mementoweb.org/guide/quick-intro/
-- Different reader mode algorithms should be provided (metior or firefix etc)
+- Different reader mode algorithms should be provided (metior or firefix etc)2
 - Special content extractors should be provided for 'popular' hubs, like twitter.
 - Twitter thread unroller.
 You should be able to bookmark a thread, and read it back like an article, with content in it.
 Twitter censors.
 A lot.
 You should have a system for saving this content for your own use.
 - Full text search.
 Since bookmarks are stored with a consistent archive of the contents, full text search is a lot more useful than the notes or metadata usually associated with bookmarking tools.